Clinical Evaluation Report templates for the EU MDR

 It is important to remember that Clinical Evaluation requires a high degree of clinical interpretation and evidence appraisal that no template or written document can be entirely a substitute for.
 A good CER template package would also include guidance on searching and appraising clinical evidence, medical writing techniques, CER review services, and access to specialist advisers.

-Because a Clinical Evaluation Plan (CEP) is a core component of Clinical Evaluation under the MDR, a CER template should also include guidance on developing and writing a Clinical Evaluation Plan.
+Because a Clinical Evaluation Plan (CEP) is a core component of Clinical Evaluation under the MDR, it is also important to ensure access to a CEP template.
+MDR Annex XIV Part A also sets out baseline requirements for the contents of a Clinical Evaluation Plan.

 What are the alternatives to using a Clinical Evaluation Report template?